rhys-vdw/bookshelf-api-proposal/README.md

 // -- Proposal --

-// Now we create a new `Gateway` chain like this: bookshelf('Person').all().where('age', '>', 5).fetch().then((people) => // ...
+// Now we create a new `Mapper` chain like this: bookshelf('Person').all().where('age', '>', 5).fetch().then((people) => // ...

 // Or this: